Angina: Causes & Treatments

 Antioxidant vitamins such as vitamin C and E may help protect your heart against the damage caused by free radicals.
 One study even suggests a deficiency of vitamin E may be linked to coronary artery spasm (vii).

 Also known as ubiquinone, CoQ10 is an antioxidant compound made in the body, including the heart.
-It is thought to help the heart to use energy more effectively and, while best known for treating heart failure (ix), some experts also believe it may be beneficial for people with angina (x), particularly with regard to a tolerance for exercise.
+It is thought to help the heart to use energy more effectively and, while best known for treating heart failure (xii), some experts also believe it may be beneficial for people with angina (xiii), particularly with regard to a tolerance for exercise.

 Omega-3 fatty acids